GarkGarcia/yagit/README.md

 For more information check the `yagit.1` man page.

+## Limitations

+* yagit is only supported on UNIX systems
+* yagit is single threaded: this is because my personal VPS has a single core
+* yagit _does not_ support customization of the HTML output (see the **Configuration** section bellow)

 ## Configuration

 A number of configuration options is provided at compile-time.
 See